shsagir/play-area-sync/docs/account.md

 ### Creating an Account

 If you haven't already: just head over to [our signup page](https://dashboard.fortrabbit.com/signup).
 You will be asked for your e-mail & you will choose a safe password.
-Creating an Account with fortrabbit is free, of course.

 ### Changing the Account e-mail address